amateurprogrammeur/sprinters/README.md

         - Holland (HL)
         - Netherlands (NL)
         - Advanced (AD)
-        If Advanced is chosen, continues at 3.
+        If Advanced is chosen, continues at iii.

     ***NL & HL***

     2. Asks if Prims needs to be applied, (y)es or (n)o.
-Continues at 5.
+Continues at v.

     ***AD***